ThodorisAkr/food-order-app/README.md

 using a Your Cart button at the top of the page which displays the number of dishes in the cart.
 On click it opens a modal which displays the dishes with more detail and gives the Total Amount.
 Also he can add or subtract dishes from inside the modal.
 Whenever the dishes change there is an animation on the Cart Button.
 This project utilizes the following React's Concepts:

-- Handling State with useState Hook
-- Handling Context with useContext Hook
-- Handling Side Effects with useEffect Hook
 - React's Portals
 - React's Refs and Forward Refs
 - React's CSS modules for styling.
 - Wrapper Components
 - Parent to Child Communication
 - Rendering Lists and Conditional Content
+- Handling State with useState Hook
+- Handling Context with useContext Hook
+- Handling Side Effects with useEffect Hook
 - Handling Input
+- Fetching Data via Http
+- Submitting & Sending Data to Backend